Interstitial Cystitis – Diagnosis, Symptoms, and Treatment

 Opiate pain medications (analgesics) may be used for short-term relief of disease flares to reduce pain and maximize function.
 These medications may include codeine, Vicodin (hydromorphone-acetaminophen), or Percocet (hydrocodone-acetaminophen).
 They should be used cautiously in patients with a history of substance-dependence and at the lowest dose possible for the shortest duration of time.

 Elavil (amitriptyline) is a tricyclic antidepressant that may be effective, particularly in patients with coexisting depression.
-Treatment with Elmiron (pentosan polysulfate sodium) is an alternative to Elavil.
+Treatment with Elmiron (pentosan polysulfate sodium) is an alternative to amitriptyline.
 Patients with interstitial cystitis and coexisting allergies may notice improvement with use of oral antihistamines such as Benadryl (diphenhydramine).

-Patients with refractory symptoms that have not responded to the aforementioned measures often require cystoscopy, distention of the bladder with water, and treatment of bladder lesions.
+Patients with refractory symptoms that have not responded to the aforementioned measures often require cystoscopy, distention of the bladder with water, and treatment of any visualized bladder lesions.
 Botox (botulinum toxin) injections are often considered in those that fail to respond to cystoscopy.

 - Rovner E, Propert KJ, Brensinger C, et al. Treatments used in women with interstitial cystitis: the interstitial cystitis data base (ICDB) study experience.
 The Interstitial Cystitis Data Base Study Group.
 Urology 2000; 56:940. - https://www.ncbi.nlm.nih.gov/pubmed/11113737